Child & Youth Health

 COVID-19 Resources

-Last updated on February 9, 2023 PCMCH has developed resources to support patients, families and healthcare providers during the COVID-19 pandemic.
-PCMCH’s resources on this page include: general care guidelines for healthcare providers to standardize clinical care of pregnant or breastfeeding individuals and their newborns during the pandemic; webinars on a range of COVID-19-related subjects; …
+PCMCH has developed resources to support patients, families and healthcare providers during the COVID-19 pandemic.
+PCMCH’s resources on this page include: general care guidelines for healthcare providers to standardize clinical care of pregnant or breastfeeding individuals and their newborns during the pandemic; webinars on a range of COVID-19-related subjects; and tools that will support decision-making

 COVID-19 Resources Read More »